sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 release image bastion.lan:8443/ocp4/openshift4/openshift/release-images@sha256:300bce8246cf880e792e106607925de0a404484637627edf5f517375517d54a4
 release architecture amd64
 ```
 - Note that the (dev preview) binary may be primed to install from 'openshift.org' (the dev registry).
-If this is the case this needs to be changed to point to your mirrored registry using the "billi-release.sh" script in the Appendix.
+If this is the case this needs to be changed to point to the release image in your mirrored registry using the "billi-release.sh" script in the Appendix.

 #### Add the extra values in the install-config.yaml